4. Provocation

 In the second part of Hill test, when assessing whether the accused lost self-control, the court can consider all aspects particular to the accused, including intoxication, mental state or psychological temperament, and the history of the relationship with the victim.
 (Hill, Thibert)

-The provocative act must be sudden; it cannot amount to knowledge one already possessed.
+The wrongful act or insult cannot amount to knowledge one already possessed.
 (Tran)

 Acting out of anger alone will not suffice to constitute provocation; all of the elements of the defence must be made out.
 (Parent)